Send us good news!

 Gary Olson's piece "Bernie-Supporting Young Millennials and the Looming Economic Crisis: Prospects for Change" was published in the April 26, 2020, newsletter Dissident Voice.
 Olson is professor emeritus of political science.

 March 26, 2020

-Colleen Payton, assistant professor in Moravian College’s public health program, was published in the March/April 2020 issue of the Journal of the American Board of Family Medicine.
+Colleen Payton, assistant professor in Moravian University’s public health program, was published in the March/April 2020 issue of the Journal of the American Board of Family Medicine.
 Her paper, “Designing and Evaluating a Prediabetes Shared Decision Aid.”